Killen1/codependentnews/wp-content/themes/codependentv2/README.md

-This is a custom Bootstrap 3 theme for Codependent News by Nathan Killen.
+This is a custom Twitter Bootstrap 3 theme for Codependent News by Nathan Killen.